Hello and welcome to our website!

 My job in the Legislature was to lead people to common ground - to bring people together to reach a good result.
 However, as I looked at how Congress operated and tried to talk to my own congressman, I found myself once more feeling the same frustration that bothered me as a young prosecutor.

 I was able to make a difference in Austin.
 And, it didn’t make sense that in D.C., the US Congress could never reach a good result - or any result at all.
 We definitely do things better in Texas.
 I thought for sure Congress needed a dose of small town values and common sense - and I knew I could do a better job than some of the people in Washington.

 María Elena listened to my frustrations and told me I should just go do it.
 And so I did.

-It took a lot of help from a lot of people, but by doing what I always did – working hard and working together – we won!
+In 2012, I made my first run for Congress - It took a lot of help from a lot of people, but by doing what I always did – working hard and working together – we won!

-In Congress, I've tried to focus on helping our men and women in uniform and our veterans, as well as our seniors and our kids.
+While in Congress, I tried to focus on helping our men and women in uniform and our veterans, as well as our seniors and our kids.
 I lost my dad several years ago and that experience taught me a lot.
 Our country has made commitments to those, like my dad, who have formed and forged our country.
 We must keep those commitments to our veterans and our elderly.
 At the same time, we must be sure we pass on to our kids a strong nation full of the same dreams and opportunities our parents provided us.

 Be that as it may, I’m determined as ever to be successful in duplicating what I did in Texas – to bring people together to reach a good result.
-I host bipartisan meetings of the new members on the Armed Services Committee.
-I host the only bipartisan meetings of the Texas congressional delegation.
-In short, I try always to lead by example.

 Ours is a resilient country and with your help, I know we can put our country back on the right track.